 But, I guess I have experienced gun violence, even if I keep discounting it because it didn’t happen in the 9th Circle of Hell.
 It wasn’t any remembered fear of that event that ultimately stayed my hand when writing my comment to that other blogger.
 I stopped myself from writing that I had no experience of trauma related to guns because I didn’t want to accidentally invalidate someone else who had experienced PTSD from a similar situation.
 Trauma is personal.
 Just because I’m too weirdly broken from the 9th Circle of Hell to have space left over to process anything non-9th-Circle of Hell doesn’t mean, though, that perhaps, that I shouldn’t have processed it.
 It absolutely doesn’t mean that my “non-history” with guns couldn’t be PTSD inducing all on its own for someone else.

-I’ve also been in car wrecks, house fires and even sheltered in place during the apprehension of the Chelsea bomber while interviewing in a round of jobs that ultimately resulted in our move to the Northeast (The bomber turned out to be hiding elsewhere, but I’m fine with police being safer than sorry.)
+I’ve also been in car wrecks, house fires and even sheltered in place during the apprehension of the Chelsea bomber.
+(The bomber turned out to be hiding elsewhere, but I’m fine with police being safer than sorry.)
 I’ve also been in enough wildfires, earthquakes, tornadoes and other natural phenomena to only half-jokingly claim I will have to add a hurricane and a couple extraneous ones to complete the set.
 My Partner can now add attempted robbery to his list, I guess?

 What do you think?
 How personal is “all trauma is personal,” really?
 Is it healthier to treat every event I’ve experienced that show ups on a traumatic life experiences scale as “trauma,” or is it healthier to continue to craft my trauma narrative such that I “don’t have a trauma history with guns,” because it’s my story and I get to shape its telling?